$E_\infty$-cells and general linear groups of finite fields: Computing -homology of general linear groups

 \subsection{Poset techniques}

-Recall that the $E_1$-splitting complex $S^{E_1}(\bF^n)$ can be described as the geometric realization of the nerve of the poset $\cS^{E_1}(\bF^n)$.
-There are well-developed techniques to prove the connectivity of posets and maps between them (that is, upon taking geometric realization of the nerves).
+Recall that the $E_1$-splitting complex $S^{E_1}(\bF^n)$ of \cref{def:e1splitting} can be described as the geometric realisation of the nerve of the poset $\cS^{E_1}(\bF^n)$.
+There are well-developed techniques to prove the connectivity of posets and maps between them (that is, upon taking geometric realisation of the nerves).